MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/governance/install-and-configure-workflow-for-sharepoint-server.md

 ## Install SharePoint Workflow Manager

 SharePoint Workflow Manager may be installed on the same servers as SharePoint or on separate, dedicated servers.
-SharePoint Workflow Manager can be deployed by using the Web PI tool.
-For more information on Web PI, see [Using the Microsoft Web Platform Installer](/iis/install/web-platform-installer/using-the-microsoft-web-platform-installer).

 ## Install and configure SharePoint Server
 <a name="section3"> </a>

 Install and configure SharePoint Server.
-To do so, see [Install and deploy SharePoint 2013](../../Hub/index.yml).
+To do so, see [Install and deploy SharePoint Server Subscription Edition](../../Hub/index.yml).

 > [!NOTE]
 > The SharePoint 2010 Workflow platform installs automatically when you install SharePoint Server.
 The SharePoint 2013 Workflow platform requires either Microsoft Workflow Manager or SharePoint Workflow Manager and must be installed separately and then configured to work with your SharePoint Server farm.
 To function correctly SharePoint 2013 Workflows require to have App Management Service and Site Subscription Service provisioned.
 It is not required to setup a wildcard certificate and DNS registration but both instances need to be running.